 This story is deeply connected to, or maybe even the reason why, soon after this lecture I decided to stop studying architecture and instead applied to an art academy.
 The reason I stopped was not because I was no longer interested in architecture, but I probably realized that a story like this had very little interest and value at my architecture school and had a better place inside an art.

-The approach of the studio Of Public Interest (OPI) is very closely connected to this story.
+The approach of the spatial practice Of Public Interest (OPI) is very closely connected to this story.
 I believe it is important that we practitioners should use art, artistic strategies and methods in our common spaces – as a way of insisting that artistic voices play an active role in our society, especially at a time when we are at some kind of tipping point, and there is a clear and urgent need to rethink the values that our society is built on.

 Like the elderly woman, we might try to be the ones that add a component of resistance or alternative imaginaries.
 Not because she should have succeeded in saving the whole building.
 A city has to be in a constant process of change to stay alive.
 But because it was the multitude of intentions which made that new building interesting in the same way as it is the co-existence of different voices and intentions that form the basis for any interesting context.
 Whether that context is a city or a conversation over dinner.